3DBAG/3dbag-docs/docs/en/delivery/webservices.md

   <figcaption>LoD1.3 2D WFS layer visualised in QGIS, with the BRT Baselayer from PDOK in the background.</figcaption>
 </figure>

-In order to properly filter the WFS layer in python, please take a look at[our script](https://github.com/3DBAG/3dbag-scripts/blob/main/wfs_filtering.py).
+In order to properly filter the WFS layer in python, please take a look at [our script](https://github.com/3DBAG/3dbag-scripts/blob/main/wfs_filtering.py).

 ### WMS (2D)